Jarvisismy-copilot/Search-Engine/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.
+* Repository contains high-quality README file with description, screenshot, and link to the deployed application.

 ## Review

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
+* The URL of the functional, deployed application.

 * The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.
+Give the repository a unique name and include a README describing the project.

 ---
 © 2024 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.